T

 viewpoint

-• Reservations are required for sunrise viewing and must be booked months in advance.
+• Reservations are required for sunrise viewing (book well in advance).

-• Dress in warm layers, as temperatures are often near freezing.
+• Dress in multiple layers as temperatures are significantly colder at the summit.

 2. Midday